Mridusai/picam_mic_modules/README.md

 # picam_mic_modules
 Cranfield UKSEDS Avionics Repository

-1. For the picams
-    As of now, To obtain synchronised stereo is still a wip Working on stereo individually
-    Script for 20 minutes of burst image captures found in pi_cam.py Bursts captured at 40fps, stored in buffer memory (1 second stored at a time) and then flushed to SD card Script currently runs for 20 minutes
-    To make this launch at startup, init.sh needs to be added to cron scheduler Steps for this:
+1. For the picams, as of now, synchronised stereo is still a wip.
+Currently working on stereo individually.
+Script for 20 minutes of burst image captures found in pi_cam.py.
+Bursts captured at 40fps, stored in buffer memory (1 second stored at a time) and then flushed to SD card.
+Script currently runs for 20 minutes.
+To make this launch at startup, init.sh needs to be added to cron scheduler and the steps for this are:
     1. Download and copy this rep to home directory
     2. Make init.sh executable with "chmod 755 init.sh" after copying this rep to the pi
     3. cd to home by running "cd"